jometzg/arc-demo/README.md

 # Azure Arc Demonstration
 This is a brief demostration on how to use Azure Arc to monitor AWS Linux instances.

-## Prerequisites
-1. An Azure account (of course)
-2. A test AWS account (can be a free trial one)
-3. Some basic bash and command line skills

 ## What is Azure Arc?
 The [documentation](https://azure.microsoft.com/en-gb/services/azure-arc/) gives the following summary: